 When Should I Worry About A Yeast Infection?

 Generally, yeast infections are not life-threatening.
 People usually feel better after a few days of treatment.
 However, there are cases when the infection enters the normally sterile bloodstream and causes symptoms like fever and chills or respiratory problems.
 This could lead to system-wide infection that needs more aggressive treatment

 If you have symptoms of a yeast infection in any part of your body, set an appointment with a doctor.
-In case visiting a clinic or hospital is not yet a practical option, consider booking our telemedicine service where one of our doctors can attend to you online.
+In case visiting a clinic or hospital is not yet a practical option, consider booking telemedicine service where a doctor can attend to you online.